 The VA Program uses a residual income analysis to determine your ability to qualify for a mortgage.
 In short, the VA wants to make sure that you have sufficient income leftover after accounting for your monthly debt expenses including your mortgage payment, property tax, homeowners insurance as well as other debt expenses including credit cards, personal, auto and student loans.

 Our VA Mortgage Qualification Calculator uses the residual income analysis and the following inputs to show you the estimated mortgage amount you qualify for, the estimated price of the home you can buy and the funding fee you may be required to pay:

 Number of Times You Have Used the VA Program.
-The funding fee is typically lowest for regular military borrowers who are using their VA entitlement for the first time.
+If your down payment is less than 5%, the funding fee is lower for applicants who are using their VA entitlement for the first time.

 Monthly Gross Income.
 This is your income before any deductions for federal, state and local taxes, social security and medicare.

 Monthly Debt Payments.
 This is your monthly expense for loans such as credit cards, personal, auto and student loans.
 It is important to highlight that this figure includes your total monthly debt payments and not your current total debt balance.
 For example, if you make a $350 monthly payment on a $6,500 car loan, you include $350 in your debt payment and not $6,500.

 Interest Rate.
 This is the interest rate you pay on your VA mortgage.
 The positive for borrowers is that VA mortgage rates are usually lower which allows you to qualify for a larger loan.

 Mortgage Term.
 This is how long your loan is in years.
 The longer your mortgage terms, the higher the loan amount you can afford.

 Input different values for mortgage rate and length into our calculator to determine how the VA mortgage amount you qualify for changes.